zhullyb/monyhar/monyhar/docs/chromeos_build_instructions.md

-First, follow the [normal Linux build instructions](https://monyhar.googlesource.com/monyhar/src/+/main/docs/linux/build_instructions.md) as usual to get a Chromium checkout.
+First, follow the [normal Linux build instructions](https://monyhar.googlesource.com/monyhar/src/+/main/docs/linux/build_instructions.md) as usual to get a Monyhar checkout.

 You'll also need to add `'chromeos'` to the `target_os` list in your `.gclient` configuration, which will fetch the additional build dependencies required for CrOS.
-This file is located one level up from your Chromium checkout's `src`.
+This file is located one level up from your Monyhar checkout's `src`.

 If you don't already have a `target_os` line present, simply add this to the end of the `.gclient` file: